 Cladding refers to a layer of material that is applied on top of an existing external surface to provide protection from the elements.
 It is usually used on the exterior of homes, sheds and other structures to control water run-off from rain and diminish the effect of strong winds.
 The finish is not necessarily waterproof, but acts as a control element at its most basic level.
 Cladding can even offer secondary benefits such as thermal and sound insulation, easy cleaning and fire resistance.
 It also contributes to the aesthetic of the building—planks are commonly used in a horizontal or vertical arrangement while numerous other patterns can also be applied.

 There you have it.
-Cladding, paving and tiling all combine similar concepts but can vary greatly in application.
-Talk to Gosford Quarries for more information and to find out what will best suit your taste, needs and budget with a finish of the highest quality.
+External paving tiling cladding, all combine similar concepts but can vary greatly in application.
+Talk to us for more information and to find out what will best suit your taste, needs and budget with a finish of the highest quality.